The educational aims of the Subject “Foreign Trade, Logistics and Business in Taiwan (Republic of China)” are:

 stock).

 Taiwan offers some advantages to multinational firms and investors over other countries in Asia.
-Taiwan's economy has gone from labour-intensive to being knowledge-based and capital-intensive, so the country has a variety of new opportunities for the foreign direct investment in Taiwan.
+Taiwan's economy has gone from labour-intensive to being knowledge-based and capital-intensive, so the country has a variety of new opportunities for Foreign Direct Investment in Taiwan.
 In fact, some key high-tech industries in the World are in Taiwan.